ibnuda/fpmortals/manuscript/complete.md

           ...
 ~~~~~~~~

-The reason why this happens is because `Equal[Tree]` depends on the
-`Equal[Branch]`, which depends on the `Equal[Tree]`.
-Recursion and BANG!
-It must be loaded lazily, not eagerly.

 Alasan hal ini terjadi adalah `Equal[Tree]` bergantung pada `Equal[Branch]` yang
 bergantung pada `Equal[Tree]`.
 Dan terjadilah rekursi.
 Maka dari itu, implementasi
 ini harus dipanggil secara lantung.

-Both `scalaz-deriving` and Magnolia deal with lazy automatically, but in
-Shapeless it is the responsibility of the typeclass author.

 `scalaz-deriving` dan Magnolia secara otomatis melakukan evaluasi lantung dan
 lagi-lagi Shapeless mengambil penekatan yang berbeda karena menyerahkan sepenuhnya
 ke penulis kelas tipe.

-The macro types `Cached`, `Strict` and `Lazy` modify the compiler's type
-inference behaviour allowing us to achieve the laziness we require.
-The pattern
-to follow is to use `Cached[Strict[_]]` on the entry point and `Lazy[_]` around
-the `H` instances.

 Tipe makro `Cached`, `Strict`, dan `Lazy` mengubah perilaku inferensi kompilator
 dan memperkenankan kita untuk mendapatkan kelantungan yang kita butuhkan.
 Pola
 yang harus diikut adalah dengan menggunakan `Cached[Strict[_]]` pada titik masuk
 dan `Lazy[_]` pada instans `H`.

-It is best to depart from context bounds and SAM types entirely at this point:

 Akah jauh lebih baik untuk tidak lagi menggunakan batasan konteks dan tipe
 SAM pada titik ini: